MartinBernstorff/gokid/README.md

 # GoKid

-GoKid is a CLI tool for managing changes, designed to remove the boilerplate work from creating branches, pull requests, and more.
+GoKid is a CLI tool for unifying the management of branches, pull requests etc. as one 'change'.

 ## Installation
 Requires the github CLI to be installed under `gh`.